Ms Devika Chugh, Counselor & Special Educator at SUNRISE LEARNING

 A work system helps the child understand what is expected out of the student and what is to be done after the task is over.
 An activity structure or mini schedule must include the following-

-• The activities or steps the student is supposed to do. for example- sorting or matching colors
+- The activities or steps the student is supposed to do. for example- sorting or matching colours

-• The number of activities or steps to be done.
-For example, matching 10 colors
+- The number of activities or steps to be done.
+For example, matching 10 colours

-• Left to the right arrangement.
+- Left to right arrangement.
 This can be understood with the following images-

 Visual Structure